Wednesday, February 27, 2008

 April 2007.
 He found NIWA’s forecasts of average regional temperatures for the

+season ahead were 48% correct, which was no more accurate than chance.
 That this is a general result was confirmed by New Zealand climatologist Jim Renwick, who

 observed that NIWA’s low success rate was comparable to that of other forecasting